 When getting a tradesperson in, especially for major work, check the following for yourself...

 Don't be afraid to ask a tradesperson to see their insurances or qualifications.
-Again, membership of a proper trade association should indicate that they have already been vetted to ensure all checks and balances are in place.
-If someone claims to be a member of a trade association, contact that organisation via telephone or their website to ensure their membership is current.
+Valid and current membership of a proper trade association should indicate that they have already been vetted to ensure all checks and balances are in place.

 Ask to be put in touch with referees.
 I'm happy to put my prospective clients in touch with previous customers for a reference or to take them to installations I have performed so they can see the quality of my previous work.